GhostActive/booklist/README.md

 - Change and progress take time - Don't force it.
 Especially in the beginning, it's a sneaky trap to overload oneself by taking too much in too short a time.
 Therefore, it's important to find the balance between needed effort and breaks to relax.
 Also, consider the author's culture and context - Maybe things works different.
 In most cases, the content must be adapted to the current one.

+- *"To really understand the content"* means to be able to apply it and producing meaningful results - No smoke and mirrors.
+Building skills often take years.

 - Talk to other people with similar opinions about the topics, but don't be disappointed if they disagree.
 A good discussion can provide new views.